NRCan/energuide_api_deployment_docs/README.md

 CircleCI
 --------
 We're using Circle CI to run continuous integration and continuous deployment of the NRCAN API repository.
 There's a job called `deploy` in `.circle/config.yml` that controls the build and deploy of the Docker image.
-For each commit to master, the `api_deploy` and `etl_deploy` jobs will build a docker image and push it to Docker Hub with tag "latest" as well as a version number as defined by $VERSION in `.circleci/config.yml`
+For each commit to master, the `deploy_api` and `deploy_etl` jobs will build a docker image and push it to Docker Hub with tag "latest" as well as the SHA from the last commit.

 Docker Hub
 ----------